ZewoGraveyard/Docs/README.md

 Go to your app's target `Build Phases > Target Dependencies` and add `HTTPServer` and `Router` frameworks.

 Now build and run as usual.
 After this you can open your favorite browser and go to `localhost:8080/hello`.
-You should see `hello world` again, but now running from Xcode 😎.
+You should see `hello world` again, but now running from Xcode. 😎